ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 When running a program with configurable values, Ballerina locates the TOML files in the following ways:

-- From an environment variable with the name `BAL_CONFIG_FILES` that provides a list of paths to TOML files separated by the OS-specific separator.
+- From an environment variable with the name `BAL_CONFIG_FILES` that provides a list of paths to the TOML files separated by the OS-specific separator.
 The file precedence order will be as specified in the environment variable.

-- From an environment variable with the name `BAL_CONFIG_DATA` that contains the content of configuration TOML file.
+- From an environment variable with the name `BAL_CONFIG_DATA` that contains the content of the configuration TOML file.

-- If the above environment variables are not specified, the configuration file is located in the current directory with the file name `Config.toml`, by default.
+- If the above environment variables are not specified, the configuration file is located in the current directory with the file name `Config.toml` by default.

 Currently, TOML-based configuration is supported for configurable variables of types `int`, `float`, `boolean`, `string`, `decimal`, the arrays of the respective types, and table.

-In the example, we can set the path to `Config.toml` file using the following command.
+In the example, you can set the path to the `Config.toml` file using the following command.

 ```bash
 $ export BAL_CONFIG_FILES = <path>